SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

 `structure` stores metadata that describes composition of a model.
 It includes:

   - `:components`: List of sub-components in the form of [[name, sub_component_name],...].
-  - `:extend`: The list of extended states, name given to the base system, and name of the base system.
+  - `:extend`: The list of extended unknowns, name given to the base system, and name of the base system.
   - `:structural_parameters`: Dictionary of structural parameters mapped to their default values.
   - `:parameters`: Dictionary of symbolic parameters mapped to their metadata.
 For parameter arrays, length is added to the metadata as `:size`.